r-lidar/rlas/cran-comments.md

   LiDAR (11:101)
   las (3:23, 11:55)
   laz (3:31, 11:63)

-The Title field should be in title case, current version then in title case:
-'Read and Write las and laz Binary File Formats'
-'Read and Write Las and Laz Binary File Formats'

 `LiDAR`: is an acronym for 'light detection and ranging'.
 No confusion can happen with this well-known term.
 `las` and `laz`: are two formats of standardized binary files used to store LiDAR data.
-They must be written in lowercase.

 * checking installed package size ...
 NOTE installed size is  6.7Mb